AryamanGoenka0910/P01/README.md

 `$ source your_env_name/bin/activate`

 3. Install required modules using `(your_env_name) pip install -r requirement.txt`

+4. Add the files key_Spoonacular.txt, key_USDA.txt, and key_yelp.txt (the files with API Keys) to the "keys" folder

 4. Run the app via `(your_env_name) cd P01/app && python3 __init__.py`